MichaelSoquat/V-Server-Setup/README.md

   }
 }
 ```

-7. Restart the nginx with `sudo service nginx restart`
-8. If you open your browser and enter ip address/8081  you can see your own start site

 ### 7. Alias
 Define a shell alias to avoid the long ssh login to your server like `ssh -i <path/to/your/key>.pub <user>@<hostname>`